 In Windows 8.1, I moved again within my larger group to the Internet Protocols side of the house.
 I owned a suite of WAN acceleration technology called BranchCache, as well as assisting with the Windows implementation of SPDY, a precursor to HTTP/2.
 My work on HTTP/2 has continued through the present, both within Microsoft and at the IETF.
 Through Windows 10, I spent time owning our server implementation (http.sys) and later our client implementations (WinInet and WinHttp).

 At the IETF, I've contributed to the HTTP/2 RFCs (you can find me in the Acknowledgements section of RFCs 7540 and 7541) and was the Document Shepherd for RFC 7838 (Alt-Svc).
 I'm continuing my investment in the web space by working on QUIC as the doc editor for HTTP/3.
 More on that as the standards work progresses.

 Why Belgium, and what's an Évêque?

 I got the domain name while I was spending a semester at L'Université Catholique de Louvain.
 "BE" has a multiple significance to me -- at the time, I was the author of a devotional called "Be Encouraged," and the initials of my parents (and later, my wife) were all "EB".
 So having the family domain name in .be seemed appropriate, as there is no .eb ccTLD.

-An "Évêque" is a (church) bishop, my last name and a reflection on the fact that I'm a Christian.
+An "Évêque" is a (church) bishop, my last name.
 A "Fou" is a jester, the French name for a chess bishop.
 As a high school chess player, this seemed doubly appropriate.
 Put them together, and you get a "crazy Bishop," which isn't that far off either!